The WonderCMS Home Page, squeezed a little to show

 Why Choose WonderCMS?

 Most content management systems are designed for large organisations, and allow different areas of the site to be managed by a number of editors, sometimes with each editor managing the input of a group of contributors.
 In contrast, WonderCMS is designed for an individual to use.
 You don't even need a user name to login and make updates, just a password.
-Just what I wanted, as it means the software has no bloat unnecessary for my purpose.
+Just what I wanted, as it meant the software had no unnecessary bloat for my purpose.

 Further Reading